 We at the SEFC support four zones of ministry.
 They are as follows:

-Venezuela – Ernest and Effie Dyck
+Latin America & Caribbean – Ernest and Effie Dyck

 Ernest and Effie met in Spanish Language School, Rio Grande Bible institute (Texas) in 1981.
 They were married in 1982 and began ministering in Venezuela shortly after, developing a network of church plants for Jesus Christ.
 Many hours are spent on the road as they travel to various areas of the country where they train locals in church planting principles, pre-marital counseling, Biblical financing, evangelism, and how to develop and run small group ministries.